Our research is editorially independent but we may earn a commission for purchases made through our links.

 It recently moved from its original location in Montgomery to a more updated facility in Navasota 15 minutes away, with new in-ground dens and water features.
 Note that due to COVID-19, only 150 people will be allowed onto the new site over the course of three guided tours, each including up to 50 people at 11 a.m., 2 p.m. and 5 p.m.

 Aside from the Grand Opening tours, a variety of tours are typically available, including the main Sanctuary Tour where you can see the animals, hear about their stories and learn more about wolves and wolfdogs in captivity and in the wild.

 VIP tours offer a “behind the scenes” look as well as the chance to assist keepers in preparing the animals’ meals, viewing them up close and learning their stories.
 Howl Night & Camping with the Wolves events bring an evening around the campfire with snacks and drinks, an in-depth discussion on wolves, and perhaps hearing the pack howl.

 Appointments are required in order to visit and can be booked on an online booking page here.

-The basic sanctuary tours are $10 per person, with children five years of age and younger free.
-The first Tuesday of every month is Discount Day with tickets at $7 per person.
+The basic sanctuary tours are $12.50 per person, with children five years of age and younger free of charge.
+The first Tuesday of every month is Discount Day with tickets at $9 per person.

 VIP Tours range from $100 to $175 for adults depending on the day of the week, with discounted rates for children.
 Howl Night events, held twice a month, are $30 for adults and $20 for children aged 17 and under, teachers, and military or service personnel.

-There are current 12 beautiful animals housed at the sanctuary – you can get to know them online before visiting, with all of their bios and photos available here.
+There are currently 12 beautiful animals housed at the sanctuary – you can get to know them online before visiting, with all of their bios and photos available here.